Whether you should or not, that's a different question.

 But taxes don't have to be that bad.
 Because you're self-employed, you can write off business expenses, and you can do that whether or not you itemize or take the standard personal tax deduction.

 And the big one is your mileage expense.
-If you use your car for delivery, you can claim 62.5 cents per mile driven (for the second half of 2022, the standard mileage rate changes yearly).
+If you use your car for delivery, you can claim 65.5 cents per mile driven in 2023, the standard mileage rate changes yearly).
+You can read more about how to write off gas or mileage for Doordash.

 This is because as a business, your true earnings are your profits.
 That means business expenses including mileage and other reasonable and necessary costs of doing business can be subtracted from your gross revenue (a fancy accounting term for the money you got from Doordash).